andreaskarman/order-weight-woocommerce/README.md

 ### Automatic installation ###

 To do an automatic install of Woo Order Weight, log in to your WordPress dashboard, navigate to the Plugins menu and click Add New.
-Type \"Woo Order Weight\" in the search field and click search Plugins.
-Click \"Install Now\" on this plugin which should be the first result.
+Type "Woo Order Weight" in the search field and click search Plugins.
+Click "Install Now" on this plugin which should be the first result.

 ### Manual installation ###

 To manually install our plugin, you need to first download the plugin and then upload it to your webserver via FTP/SFTP.
-You can find more detailed instructions in the WordPress Codex.
+You can find more [detailed instructions in the WordPress Codex](https://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 ## Frequently Asked Questions ##
 ### Where is the plugin settings? ###